 Speech Pathologist in a School Setting

 Speech pathologists work in schools at every level, from early intervention to colleges and universities.
-Speech pathologists screen and diagnose clients who need assistance with speech, language, communication and/or swallowing.
+SLPs provide services related to speech, language, communication, and swallowing across the life span.

 In early intervention, preschool and K-12 schools, SLPs:

-In colleges and universities, experienced SLPS may teach, do research or supervise clinical work.
-SLPs on college campuses may also work with clients and patients in a university clinical facility or at the college’s affiliated SLP facility.
+In colleges and universities, experienced SLPS may teach, do research, or supervise clinical work.
+SLPs on college campuses may also work with clients and patients in university clinical facilities or at the college’s affiliated health care or education facilities.

 Speech Pathologist in a Hospital Setting

-• Diagnose and treat communication and language disorders and/or swallowing disorders.
+- Diagnose and treat cognitive-communication and language disorders and/or swallowing problems.

-• Educate healthcare staff about language, communication and swallowing disorders
+- Educate healthcare staff about cognitive-communication, language, and swallowing disorders.

 Speech Pathologist in a Residential Healthcare Facility Setting